-Running Payara Micro Services on Heroku
+Running Payara Micro services on Heroku is incredibly straightforward.

 There are 2 basic ways of running a Payara Micro service on Heroku: